FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ## History

 Before we get into the actual subject let's take some time to understand how [Project Jupyter] evolved and where it came from.
 This will also clarify the confusion people sometimes have over IPython, Jupyter and JupyterLab notebooks.
 In 2001 Fernando Pérez was quite dissatisfied with the capabilities of Python's interactive prompt compared to the commercial notebook environments of Maple and Mathematica which he really liked.
 In order to improve upon this situation he laid the foundation for a notebook environment by building [IPython] (Interactive Python), a command shell for interactive computing.
 IPython quickly became a success as the [REPL] of choice for many users but it was only a small step towards a graphical interactive notebook environment.
-Several years and many failed attempts later, it took until late 2010 for Grain Granger and several others to develop a first graphical console, named [QTConsole] and based on [QT].
+Several years and many failed attempts later, it took until late 2010 for Grain Granger and several others to develop a first graphical console, named [QTConsole] which was based on [QT].
 As the speed of development picked up, IPython 0.12 was released only one year later in December 2011 and included for the first time a browser-based IPython notebook environment.
 People were psyched about the possibilities *IPython notebook* provided them and the adoption rose quickly.

 In 2014, [Project Jupyter] started as a spin-off project from IPython for several reasons.
 At that time IPython encompassed an interactive shell, the notebook server, the QT console and other parts in a single repository with the obvious organisational downsides.
 After the spin-off, IPython concentrated on providing solely an interactive shell for Python while Project Jupyter itself started as an umbrella organisation for several components like [Jupyter notebook] and [QTConsole], which were moved over from IPython, as well as many others.
 Another reason for the split was the fact that Jupyter wanted to support other languages besides Python like [R], [Julia] and more.
 The name Jupyter itself was chosen to reflect the fact that the three most popular languages in data science are supported among others, thus Jupyter is actually an acronym for **Ju**lia, **Pyt**hon, **R**.